yogesh-bhagia/Data-Engineering/README.md

---Required
+--Required--
       Google Cloud Platform (GCP) -a suite of cloud computing services .csv Files -Used as an Input Data.

---Create Table in MySQL db
+--Create Table in MySQL db--
       Get schema of table using csv file with proper datatype import pandas
       import pymysql